mattbehan/twitter_clone/README.md

 Normally I would shovel name off to the profile model since it doesn't have to be unique, but since Twitter had it as a required field for signup, I put it on the user model.
 It seems like only handle is unique on twitter, so that went on the user model.
 I copied the other fields for profile from twitter as well for consistency.

-Todo/icebox: consolidate all controller and view calls to visibility actions (e.g. must_be_logged_in, follows?) to visibility methods that set instance variables for pages through application controller helper methods that set instance variables (e.g. @allowed_to_view , @allowed_to_follow) and optimize these methods, benchmarking, pagination, ajaxing + react, search bar, shoveling name off user onto profile model and defaulting handle to name, private profiles
+Issues: consolidate all controller and view calls to visibility actions (e.g. must_be_logged_in, follows?) to visibility methods that set instance variables for pages through application controller helper methods that set instance variables (e.g. @allowed_to_view , @allowed_to_follow) and optimize these methods, shoveling name off user onto profile model and defaulting :handle to :name, move timeline and user snippet display to shared view folder since used in multiple pages

+Icebox/Todo: benchmarking, pagination, ajaxing + react, private profiles

 Regrets: Not using git boards, not asking more questions on intended specifications and functionality, not starting before moving week